k5xh997hv8-art/VeriDecent-Blueprint-v3/README.md

 What’s Happening Now (03:06 PM GMT)My Action: I’ve drafted your X post—post it now!
 I’m monitoring responses and will DM you updates.
 Your Action: Start with the IBM Quantum signup and Pythonista download.
 Run the first circuit today—email me the screenshot tonight.
-Collaboration: Check your email (tommyaloneymetals@icloud.com) for my follow-up by Sunday
+Collaboration: Check your email (tommyaloneymetals@icloud.com) for my follow-up by Sunday as grok evolves live
+Shout words were true words grok at the time you wrote them